Eventually and asymptotically positive semigroups on Banach lattices: Applications of eventual strong positivity

 \paragraph*{The Laplace operator with non-local Robin boundary conditions} It is well known that the Laplace operator with Dirichlet or Neumann boundary conditions (or more generally with Robin boundary conditions) generates a positive $C_0$-semigroup on $L^2(\Omega)$ whenever $\Omega \subseteq \bbR^n$ is a sufficiently regular bounded domain.
 We consider the non-local Robin problem

-where $\Omega\subset\bbR^2$ is a bounded Lipschitz domain, $B\in\calL\bigl( L^2(\partial\Omega)\bigr)$ a bounded linear operator and $\trace\in\calL\bigl(H^1(\Omega),L^2(\partial\Omega)\bigr)$ the trace operator.
+where $\Omega\subseteq\bbR^2$ is a bounded Lipschitz domain, $B\in\calL\bigl( L^2(\partial\Omega)\bigr)$ a bounded linear operator and $\trace\in\calL\bigl(H^1(\Omega),L^2(\partial\Omega)\bigr)$ the trace operator.
 The usual local Robin boundary condition can be recovered as a special case, by choosing $B$ to be a multiplication operator of the form $Bu = \beta u$ for $\beta \in L^\infty(\partial\Omega)$.

-There has been considerable interest in non-local Robin boundary conditions in recent times, possibly beginning with \cite{MR2568160}.
+There has been considerable interest in non-local Robin boundary conditions in recent times.
+Possibly the first paper studying this problem in a general setting was \cite{MR2568160}.
 In \cite{MR3183528}, conditions for positivity of the semigroup are given.
-Positivity and loss of positivity in a simple model of a thermostat appear in \cite{MR1787081}, and \cite{MR1067499} deals with applications to Bose condensates.
+Earlier results on positivity and loss of positivity in a special case, namely a simple model of a thermostat, appear in \cite{MR1787081}, and \cite{MR1067499} deals with applications to Bose condensates.
 We discuss three examples where eventual positivity occurs, but before we do so we look at some general properties of \eqref{eq:non-local-robin}.

 First note that the sesquilinear form corresponding to \eqref{eq:non-local-robin} is given by